duckingod/vue-reactivity-slidev/slides.md

 ---

 # Reactivity on Watch (Examples)
 Will `watch` be triggered?
-Click to view explanations.
+Click & hold to view explanations.

 <div class="grid grid-cols-2 gap-3 my-2">